avryhof/huey_django_orm/README.md

 ## Admin

-Since this project is specific to Django, and will likely never be used without it, you get a few django goodies rolled right in.
+Since this project is specific to Django, and will likely never be used without it, you get a few Django goodies rolled right in.

 * Each Model has a ModelAdmin
-* There is an auto_now_add field in each modelso we can see when an object was created within the admin
+* There is an auto_now_add field in each model so we can see when an object was created within the admin
 * Ordering is defined at the model level, so objects will appear in the admin in the same way they will be processed.